Budget Hotels: What to Expect

 By Rick Steves

+The best of these places offer comfort and character at affordable prices in smartly renovated older buildings that still retain their Old World feel.
 You'll climb lots of stairs, as a hotel's lack of an elevator is often the only reason it can't raise its prices.
-You'll be given a front-door key because the desk is not staffed all night.
-If the hotel is located on the higher floors of a multipurpose building, press the button with your hotel's name by the main entrance to ring the bell, and you'll be buzzed in.
+And you'll be given a front-door key because the desk is not staffed all night.

-Unfortunately, older, traditional hotels are becoming an endangered species.
-As Europe becomes more affluent, land in big cities is becoming so expensive that cheap hotels can't survive and are bought out, gutted, and turned into modern hotels.
-More and more Europeans are expecting what were once considered "American" standards of plumbing and comfort.
-A great value is often a hardworking family-run place that structurally can't fit showers in every room or an elevator up its spiral staircase.
+As Europe becomes more affluent, its big cities are gentrifying, and Europeans are coming to expect what were once considered "American" standards of plumbing and comfort.
+Centrally located, old-school hotels are being bought out, gutted, and turned into pricier modern places.
+But you can still find good values at the remaining budget hotel that structurally can't fit showers in every room or an elevator up its spiral staircase.
 Prices are regulated, and regardless of how comfy and charming it is, with no elevator and a lousy shower-to-room ratio, it is — and will remain — a cheap hotel.